Reaction-subdiffusion systems and memory: spectra, Turing instability and decay estimates

 \paragraph{Subdiffusion with linear creation and annihilation} In this case, the addition or removal of particles arises from the reaction during the waiting time, cf., \eqref{e:Henry2006-balance}.
 The scalar equation is given by~\cite{Henry2006}

 where $a\in\RR$ is the reaction rate.
-This model also coincides with the classical one at $\gamma=1$, and it preserves positivity of solutions since the amount of removed particles is less than the amount of existing particles, cf. Section~\ref{s:modelling}.
+This model also coincides with the classical one at $\gamma=1$, and it preserves positivity of solutions since the amount of removed particles is less than the amount of existing particles, cf.\ Section~\ref{s:modelling}.
 The corresponding model for multiple species is given by~\cite{Langlands2008,Nepomnyashchy2016}, with a constant matrix $\A\in\RR^{N\times N}$ as

 Inspired by the work of Henry and co-authors, we study the linear equations through Fourier-Laplace transform which leads to dispersion relations of the form $D(s,q^2)=0$ that relate the temporal mode through $s\in\CC$ with the spatial mode through $q\in \RR$.
 By analogy to evolution equations with normal diffusion, one might expect that the set of solutions determines the spectral stability, but the situation for reaction-subdiffusion systems (of the above types) is more subtle.
 Since fractional powers occur in the dispersion relation, one has to choose branch cuts, and the canonical choice of the negative real line has been used in \cite{Henry2002,Henry2005,Nec2007,Nec2008}.
 As expected, for some cases it has been shown that positive real parts imply exponential instability.
 Negative real parts, however, do not necessarily imply exponential decay.
 Indeed, it has been found in \cite{Henry2002} for $\gamma=1/2$ that solutions decay as a power law, and in \cite{Nec2008} for that solutions algebraically decay with an unspecific rational power.

 In this paper, we refine and extend these results, as informally summarised next.

 \paragraph{Pseudo-spectrum} We consider non-canonical branch cuts and show that the choice strongly influences the existence of solutions to the dispersion relation that lie to the left of the (rightmost) branch point, which we therefore refer to as \emph{pseudo-spectrum}.